7 Essential Steps for Opening a Restaurant in Japan

 Key takeaways

-1. Opening a restaurant in Japan requires local licenses, permits, and a Business Manager Visa.
+• 1.
+Opening a restaurant in Japan requires local licenses, permits, and a Business Manager Visa (if you don’t have PR) with significantly stricter requirements as of October 2025.

-2. Startup costs range from ¥5–20M depending on city and size.
+• 2.
+Restaurant Startup costs typically range from ¥6–20M+, depending on city, size, and concept.

 Step 1 – Understand Why Japan Is a Strategic Market